bsu-cs222-fall20-dll/Final-Walters-Chepkwony-Vaal/README.md

 ## Suppressions

-In AdminPanelUI.java on line 102, itemList.getColumns().addAll(nameColumn, priceColumn);
+In AdminPanelUI.java on line 71, itemList.getColumns().addAll(nameColumn, priceColumn);
 is suppressed because of an "unchecked generics array creation for varargs parameter."
 Checking for the argument types is unnecessary when we are sure of the types that will be passed in.

+In CashierUI on line 43, there is a suppression for the same reason.

 ## Authors